vuolen/reaktor-k20/README.md

 }
 ```

-### HTML generator
+### HTML generator (`htmlgen.clj`)

-The HTML generator produces output like this from a parsed package
+The HTML generator produces output like this from a parsed package (not 100% accurate, but conveys the structure adequately)
 ```
 <div class="package">
   <h1 class="name"> package_name </h1>